-- 7.(1) A person discriminates against a woman if- - (a) at a time in a protected period, and on the ground of the woman's pregnancy the person treats her less favourably than he would treat her had she not become pregnant; or - (b) on the ground that the woman is exercising or seeking to exercise, or has exercised or sought to exercise, a right to statutory maternity leave, the person treats her less favourably than he would treat her if she were neither exercising nor seeking to exercise, and had neither exercised nor sought to exercise, such right. - (2) In any circumstance relevant for the purposes of a provision to which this subsection applies, a person discriminates against a woman if, on the ground that regulation 5(4) of the Employment (Maternity and Parental Leave and Health and Safety) Regulations 1996 (compulsory maternity leave) has to be complied with in respect of the woman, he treats her less favourably that he would treat her if that provision did not have to be complied with in respect of her. - (3) For the purposes of subsection (1)- - (a) a protected period, in respect of a woman, begins each time she becomes pregnant, and the protected period associated with any particular pregnancy of hers ends in accordance with the following rules- - (i) if she is entitled to maternity leave under regulation 3 of the Employment (Maternity and Parental Leave, and Health and Safety) Regulations 1996, the protected period ends at the end of her period of maternity leave connected with the pregnancy or, if earlier, when she returns to work after the end of her pregnancy; - (ii) if she is entitled to maternity leave under regulation 3 of the Employment (Maternity and Parental Leave, and Health and Safety) Regulations 1996 and has the right to return to work provided in regulation 11 of the Employment (Maternity and Parental Leave, and Health and Safety) Regulations 1996, the protected period ends at the expiry of the period within which she has a right to
+- 7.(1) Subject to section 38A (definition of pregnancy and maternity for the purpose of Part V) a person discriminates against a woman if- - (a) at a time in a protected period, and on the ground of the woman's pregnancy the person treats her less favourably; or - (b) on the ground that the woman is exercising or seeking to exercise, or has exercised or sought to exercise, a right to statutory maternity leave, the person treats her less favourably. - (2) In any circumstance relevant for the purposes of a provision to which this subsection applies, a person discriminates against a woman if, on the ground that regulation 5(4) of the Employment (Maternity and Parental Leave and Health and Safety) Regulations 1996 (compulsory maternity leave) has to be complied with in respect of the woman, he treats her less favourably. - (3) For the purposes of subsection (1)- - (a) a protected period, in respect of a woman, begins each time she becomes pregnant, and the protected period associated with any particular pregnancy of hers ends in accordance with the following rules- - (i) if she is entitled to maternity leave under regulation 3 of the Employment (Maternity and Parental Leave, and Health and Safety) Regulations 1996, the protected period ends at the end of her period of maternity leave connected with the pregnancy or, if earlier, when she returns to work after the end of her pregnancy;

-- return to work or, if earlier, when she returns to work after the end of her pregnancy; - (iii) if she is not entitled to maternity leave under regulation 3 of the Employment (Maternity and Parental Leave, and Health and Safety) Regulations 1996, in respect of the pregnancy, the protected period ends at the end of the 2 weeks beginning with the end of the pregnancy; - (b) where a person's treatment of a woman is on the grounds of illness suffered by the woman as a consequence of a pregnancy of hers, that treatment shall be taken to be on the ground of the pregnancy.
+- (ii) if she is entitled to maternity leave under regulation 3 of the Employment (Maternity and Parental Leave, and Health and Safety) Regulations 1996 and has the right to return to work provided in regulation 11 of the Employment (Maternity and Parental Leave, and Health and Safety) Regulations 1996, the protected period ends at the expiry of the period within which she has a right to return to work or, if earlier, when she returns to work after the end of her pregnancy; - (iii) if she is not entitled to maternity leave under regulation 3 of the Employment (Maternity and Parental Leave, and Health and Safety) Regulations 1996, in respect of the pregnancy, the protected period ends at the end of the 2 weeks beginning with the end of the pregnancy; - (b) where a person's treatment of a woman is on the grounds of illness suffered by the woman as a consequence of a pregnancy of hers, that treatment shall be taken to be on the ground of the pregnancy.